-Steve Pafford, France
+Steve Pafford, Nice, France

 Gainsbourg would over the years describe it as “the ultimate love song”, or an “anti-fuck song,” and in 1976 turned Je t’aime into a film starring Birkin playing opposite chiseled Warhol hunk and all round great guy Joe Dallesandro.
 If you love butt sex, you may like it, because this is a movie about a specific anus; that of the central protagonist Johnny, played by the director’s partner (contrary to popular belief, Birkin never married Gainsbourg, though she did leave her husband for him; the celebrated James Bond film composer John Barry).
 Outside the world of hardcore pornography there is surely no other movie produced in which the auteur has cast his missus in the role of the repeatedly buggered female.